MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/urlgoal.md

 ---
-title: UrlGoal Data Object
+title: UrlGoal Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a URL conversion goal.
 ---
-# UrlGoal Data Object
+# UrlGoal Data Object - Campaign Management
 Defines a URL conversion goal.
 Use this type of goal to count every time someone visits a web page as a conversion.
 For example you can count a conversion if someone visits the purchase confirmation page.

 > [!TIP]